 Is water leaking from underneath your car?
 There’s not necessarily any need to panic.
 Perhaps you’ve just returned to the parking lot after a shopping trip, or your car’s sitting and running.

-There are many possible causes for water dripping from underneath your car.
+There are many potential causes for water dripping from underneath your car.
 Most of them are either nothing to worry about or a very straightforward fix.

-On occasion, though, you’ll need to pay a little extra money or take the car to a trusted local mechanic for further investigation.
+On occasion, though, you’ll need to pay a little additional money or take the car to a reliable local mechanic for further investigation.

-This guide will explain why water is seeping and puddling beneath your car.
+This guide will explain why water is leaking and pooling beneath your car.

 Table of ContentsShow